andysworkshop/stm32plus/INSTALL.md

 		    scons mode=small mcu=f4 hse=8000000 -j4 float=hard install  // small / f4 / 8Mhz
 		    scons mode=debug mcu=f4 hse=8000000 -j4 install             // debug / f4 / 8Mhz
 		    scons mode=debug mcu=f051 hse=8000000 -j4 install           // debug / f051 / 8Mhz

+		  Additional Notes:
+		    The -j<N> option can be passed to scons to do a parallel build.
+On a multicore CPU this can greatly accelerate the build.
+Set <N> to approximately the number of cores that you have.

+		    The built library will be placed in the stm32plus/build subdirectory.

+		    If you specify the install command-line option then that library will be installed into the location given by INSTALLDIR, which defaults to /usr/local/arm-none-eabi.
+		    The library, headers, and examples will be installed respectively, to the lib, include, and bin subdirectories of INSTALLDIR.

+		    It is safe to compile multiple combinations of mode/mcu/hse as the compiled object code and library are placed in a unique directory name underneath stm32plus/build.
+		    It is likewise safe to install multiple versions of the library and examples.

 The `-j<N>` option can be passed to scons to do a parallel build.
 On a multicore CPU this can greatly accelerate the build.
 Set <N> to approximately the number of cores that you have.